 The Paris Photo–Aperture Foundation PhotoBook Awards

-Initiated in November 2011, the Paris Photo–Aperture Foundation PhotoBook Awards celebrate the photobook’s contribution to the evolving narrative of photography, with two major categories: First PhotoBook and PhotoBook of the Year.
+Initiated in November 2011, The Paris Photo–Aperture Foundation PhotoBook Awards celebrates the photobook’s contribution to the evolving narrative of photography, with two major categories: First PhotoBook and PhotoBook of the Year.
 This year, the Awards introduced a brand-new third category, Photography Catalogue of the Year.
-The traveling exhibition will include all past short-listed titles including those recently announced at Paris Photo in mid November.
+The traveling exhibition will include all three years of short-listed titles.

-“Aperture Foundation and Paris Photo are delighted to collaboratively present the third annual Paris Photo-Aperture Foundation PhotoBook Awards, with support from amana.
 There is something tremendously clarifying about looking over hundreds of new photobooks over the space of a few days; patterns emerge, revealing current thematic, design, and format trends.
-In this round of photobook jurying, it became evident that we have reached a highly sophisticated level of photobook production, in which there is a tremendous plurality of styles–from the most baroque to the extremely minimalist.
-As juror Anne Wilkes Tucker points out, ‘People are thinking increasingly in sequences and bodies of work, and of the book as their orimary form of presentation.’
+It has become evident that we have reached a highly sophisticated level of photobook production, in which there is a tremendous plurality of styles–from the most baroque to the extremely minimalist.
+As juror Anne Wilkes Tucker points out, “People are thinking increasingly in sequences and bodies of work, and of the book as their primary form of presentation.”

 Supported by Amana

-The exhibition celebrates the ninety-seven shortlisted titles from past PhotoBook Awards.
+The exhibition celebrates the ninety-five shortlisted titles from past PhotoBook Awards.

 $500 for an 8-week showing.
 The host venue is responsible for pro-rated shipping and insurance.